Frequently Asked Questions - Cirrhosis for Patients

 - Get blood tests 2-3 times per year to evaluate how your liver is doing.
 Typically, this involves blood cell counts, blood clotting measurements, liver enzyme tests, and tests of kidney function.

 - Have your MELD score calculated.
-Your doctor or provider can calculate this using the results of your blood tests.
+Your provider can calculate this using the results of your blood tests.
 The MELD score represents the severity of your liver disease.